|

 is appropriate.

-Belief".
-While this has been disputed as not holding up in all
+"Justified True Belief".
+While this has been disputed as not holding

-point.
-That Knowledge must be true is obvious2.
-The term
+good starting point.
+That Knowledge must be true is obvious(2).

-"Belief" in this context simply means mental acceptance of the truth
+The term "Belief" in this context simply means mental acceptance of

-and validity of the information.
-In the definition it is the
+the truth and validity of the information.
+In the definition it is

 justification can be of various sorts depending on what type of